wortell-smart-learning/snowflake-sql/Labs/01-get-started-with-snowflake-sql.md

 Adventure Works Cycles sells directly to retailers, who then sell products to consumers.
 Each retailer that is an Adventure Works customer has provided a named contact for all communication from Adventure Works.
 The sales manager at Adventure Works has asked you to generate some reports containing details of the company’s customers to support a direct sales campaign.

 1. Retrieve customer details
-    - Familiarize yourself with the **SalesLT.Customer** table by writing a Transact-SQL query that retrieves all columns for all customers.
+    - Familiarize yourself with the **SalesLT.Customer** table by writing a SQL query that retrieves all columns for all customers.
 2. Retrieve customer name data
     - Create a list of all customer contact names that includes the title, first name, middle name (if any), last name, and suffix (if any) of all customers.
 3. Retrieve customer names and phone numbers